SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- FIX: When using **Animation dependency** 'Dots' or 'Duration' the animation could "jump" during recalculation (now the 'jump' is smoothly animated)
+- FIX: Editing a datasource was not accepting the new choosen state (#374)
+- Added: A new property 'Distance between the dot blocks' inside 'animation'-tab is available.
+This settings defines the distance between dot-blocks
+- Added: Few language corrections

 ### 0.7.8 (2025-06-18)
 - Added: Convert a text element to a datasource element
-- Added: Now supports Web-Adapter with socket.io adapter used (#333)
+- Added: Now supports Web-Adapter with socket.io adapter configured (#333)

 ### 0.7.7 (2025-06-12)
 - FIX: Issues found by ioBroker-Adapter-Checker (348)